Initial Bone Densitometry Certification and Registration

 for Excellence," candidates for ARRT's Bone Densitometry certification and registration must

 meet basic education, ethics, and examination requirements to become eligible.
 The

 following sections outline the eligibility requirements for all three areas.
 Note

 that there is no such thing as "registry-eligible"

 as far as the ARRT is concerned.
 Additional eligibility details can be found in

-Candidates pursuing certification in bone densitometry must be registered with
+Candidates pursuing certification and registration in bone densitometry must be registered with

 the ARRT in Radiography,